LauraVerdesca/Exam/README.md

    * Given a gene symbol, provide the list of diseases such a gene is associated with;
    * Given a disease name, provide the list of genes such a disease is associated with.

-   This part of the project has been done by using *Pandas*, which is a fast, powerful, flexible open source data analysis and manipulation tool.
-   Also in _part_1.py_ it has been used in order to open the two files; in this way they have been transformed in two **data frames**, manipulated with the functions of Pandas.

 3. ***part_3.py*** consists in a program which implements the Web-based user interface (UI).